Last Updated :

 - Loyalty to one’s country but only indirectly.

-The terms “nationality” and “citizenship” emphasise two different aspects of the same nation State membership.
+The terms “nationality” and “citizenship” emphasise two different aspects of the same nation-State membership.
 “Nationality” stresses the international, “citizenship’’ the national, municipal, aspect.
 Under the laws of most States citizenship connotes full membership, including the possession of political rights.
 It follows even from this brief survey that the terms ‘‘national” and “citizen” overlap.
-Every citizen is a national, but not every national is necessarily a citizen of the State concerned.
+Every citizen is a national, but not every nation is necessarily a citizen of the State concerned.

 “Nationality of an individual is his quality of being a subject of a certain State and therefore its citizen.”
 It is likewise a consequence of the exclusive relevance of nationality for the purpose of the international law that distinctions made by municipal law between various classes of nationals are immaterial from the point of view of international law.